-You may purchase property individually or by setting up a legal entity such as a limited liability company or a corporation.
+US citizens may purchase property individually or by setting up a legal entity such as a limited liability company or a corporation.

 Offer and Contract

-With your signature of the Purchase and Sale Contract or Option Contract, you will be asked to provide a good faith deposit.
-The typical rule of thumb is 10% of purchase price and this will secure the contract until closing, taking the property off the market until contingencies are met.
+With your signature of the Contract, you will be asked to provide a good faith deposit.
+The typical rule of thumb is 5% - 10% of the purchase price and this will secure the contract until closing, taking the property off the market until contingencies are met.

 Notary and Closing